DISCLAIMER: ORIGINAL POST WAS MADE ON AUGUST 19, 2018

 At one point, I thought I was going to be homeless, living in “The Tenderloin,” so I downloaded the schedule for a free, mobile shower.

-Luckily, I found a family friend that lived right over the Bay Bridge in Oakland who welcomed me into her and her husband’s lovely home where I stayed for a couple months, helping out with the plants and chickens.
+Luckily, I found a family friend that lived right over the Bay Bridge in Oakland who welcomed me into her and her husband’s lovely home where I stayed for a couple months, helping grow plants and feed chickens.

-Throughout this process, I applied to a couple of startup jobs but was extremely picky, I was only looking for companies that met specific criteria (less than 50 people, mission-driven, pre-series A, etc.)
+Throughout this process, I applied to a ton of startups but was extremely picky, I was only looking for companies that met specific criteria (less than 50 people, mission-driven, pre-series A, etc.)

 As you can guess, I was rejected by almost all of them.
 Submitting applications with my resume hoping to land a job was ludicrous considering that I didn’t have a degree or any “real” experience.

 This landed me a couple coffee shop meetings and some onsite interviews but nothing stuck.
-One founder even told me “you’re too risky, we’re an early-stage startup we already have enough risk, de-risk yourself.”
+One founder even told me “you’re too risky, we’re a super early-stage startup we already have enough risk, de-risk yourself.”

 By this time, I was reaching my breaking point.